History of Houston: 1980s–1990s

 In 1981, Kathryn J. Whitmire became the city's first female mayor, holding that position for 10 years; after she left office, term limits were enacted to prevent future mayors from serving for more than 6 years.
 Several new construction projects, including The Park Shopping Mall, the Allied Bank Tower, the Gulf Tower and several other buildings were being carried out in downtown.
 The Transco Tower, the tallest building in the world outside of a central business district, was completed in 1983.
 METRO wanted to build a rail system connecting the city with the suburbs, but the plan was rejected by voters on June 11, 1983.
 Voters did, however, approve plans for the George R. Brown Convention Center.
 In August 1983, the University of Houston changed its name to "University of Houston–University Park" in order to separate its identity from other universities in the University of Houston System; however, the name was reverted to University of Houston in 1991.
 On August 18, 1983, Hurricane Alicia struck Galveston and Houston, causing $2 billion in damage.

 Houston's massive population boom was reversed when oil prices fell in 1986, leading to several years of recession for the Houston economy.
 The space industry also took a blow that year with the Challenger disaster in Florida.
 The first nine months of 1987 saw the closure of eleven banks, but also the opening of several cultural centers including the George R. Brown Convention Center, the Wortham Theatre, and the Menil Collection.
 On August 7, 1988, Congressman Mickey Leland died in a plane crash in Ethiopia.
 On October 3, a Phillips 66 plant exploded in adjacent Pasadena, killing 23 and injuring 130 people.
 The Houston Zoo began charging admission fees for the first time in 1988.

 The year 1990 saw the opening of Houston Intercontinental Airport's new 12-gate Mickey Leland International Airlines terminal, named after the recently deceased Houston congressman.
 In 1991 Sakowitz stores shut down; the Sakowitz brothers had brought their original store from Galveston to Houston in 1911.
 August 10, 1991 saw a redrawing of districts for city council, so that minority groups could be better represented in the city council.
 1993 saw the G8 visiting to discuss world issues, and zoning was defeated for a third time by voters in November.

-The master-planned community of Kingwood was forcibly annexed in 1996, angering many of its residents.
+The master-planned community of Kingwood was forcibly annexed in 1996, angering many of its residents who often call it the "Houston Anschluss".
 The annexation put Kingwood in the jurisdiction of Houston's fire and police services, but it did not alter school district boundaries nor did it change postal addresses and postal services.

 Rod Paige became superintendent of Houston Independent School District in 1994; during his seven-year tenure the district became very well known for high test scores, and in 2001 Paige was asked to become U.S. Secretary of Education for the new George W. Bush administration.
 Lee P. Brown, Houston's first African-American mayor, was elected in 1997.